 Fortunately, we have access to these and other writings, and Eastern writings offer another perspective on the art of calm silence.
 As Soko wrote in the quote above, speech is an external expression of internal activity.
 In Soko’s understanding, talking too much and talking thoughtlessly signals a restless, anxious, and unbalanced state of mind.
 Such a mind can lead you to tell “tall tales” or otherwise say something you will regret.
 Words once spoken can take on a life of their own.
 You lose control of words.
 People can interpret them beyond what you intended, fail to interpret them at all, or onlookers can mishear or misunderstand.
 When you don’t control your words from the start, speech becomes even more of a hazard for misunderstandings, anger, and other problems.
 Soko wasn’t the only writer who advocated for using few words and remaining calm.

-Even at one glance, the dignity of a person’s spiritual statue is apparent.
+Even at one glance, the dignity of a person’s spiritual stature is apparent.
 There is dignity in humility and self-control.
 There is dignity in calm composure.
 There is dignity in speaking few words. –Yamamoto Tsunetomo

 Tsunetomo basically echoes Soko: dignity is found in speaking little and remaining calm.
 The two can’t easily exist without each other.
 In order to speak little, you have to check–if you are American especially–your cultural inclination toward chatter.
 And to do this, you have to remain calm and in control.
 When you are frazzled, your mind lacks the resources needed to monitor your speech.
 When you have a habit of chatter, you default to that habit when your mind is rattled.